 - Able to communicate clearly, in a timely manner, and with confidentially with students, parents, and colleagues

 - An ability to multi-task and able to fulfill many responsibilities with diligence, resilience, poise, and a sense of humor

 - Empathetic leader and learner with demonstrated success in providing student-centered, solution-focused mentoring to high school-aged students

-Interested candidates should prepare a cover letter, current resume or CV, and contact information for at least three professional references, and email them to Richard K. Dempsey, Assistant Head of School, at email@example.com.
-When communicating, please include the desired department in the subject line of your email (for example: “English”).
-Applications submitted for teaching positions will be considered if the School experiences openings in those specific areas and/or departments.
+Interested candidates should prepare a cover letter, current resume or CV, and contact information for at least three professional references, and email them to Richard K. Dempsey, Associate Head of School, at firstname.lastname@example.org.
+When communicating by email, please include “Computer Science position” in the subject line of your message.

 Nurse - RN, LPN

 Academic Year – September 1 – May 31